Updated on September 2, 2021

-What happens when parties to a purchase chose to use a to transfer property?
-The following is a general walkthrough of the typical escrow process and explains how an assists with a sale.
+What happens when parties to a purchase chose to use a ?
+The following is a general walkthrough of the typical escrow process and explains how an to transfer property assists with a sale.
 Actual circumstances may vary depending on the structure and complexity of the transaction and the practices of individual escrow companies and the parties.

 In the escrow process, to start, generally one or both parties will designate an escrow holder, which can be a title company that offers escrow services or a stand alone escrow company when the buyer and seller sign a purchase and sales agreement.

 Thereafter, the buyer places the deposit and the buyer or seller’s broker opens escrow.
 The escrow holder then orders a preliminary report from the title company to figure out what outstanding liens to pay off in the course of escrow.
 The escrow holder will also request a Statement of Information from the parties to clear title.

 The escrow holder then prepares escrow instructions providing for specifics of the sale, and obtains loan documents from the lender funding the new purchase.